The-Monkeys-and-MAUD/monkeybones/README.md

 environment and the answers to a few questions.
 Note that answering "?" to any question will show question-specific help and answering "none" to most questions will leave its value blank.

-"monkeybones" template notes:
-A web project template with a ready-made Gruntfile to give you javascript minification, Sass compilation, unit testing and more, as well as optional Laravel 4.0, backbone.js and/or acceptance testing framework.
-Using npm install to get template script dependencies.
 ```

 Note that if there are any existing files in the current directory, grunt-init will fail and you will see this message: